loco-3d/multicontact-api/README.md

 [![Coverage report](https://gepgitlab.laas.fr/loco-3d/multicontact-api/badges/master/coverage.svg?job=doc-coverage)](http://projects.laas.fr/gepetto/doc/loco-3d/multicontact-api/master/coverage/)

-This package is extracted from an original work of Justin Carpentier (jcarpent@laas.fr), with the goal to simplify the library, make it more generic and remove old dependencies.
+This package is extracted from an original work of Justin Carpentier (@jcarpent). with the goal to simplify the library, make it more generic and remove old dependencies.

 This package provide C++ structures with python bindings used to define and store contact phases and contact sequences.